paulclindo/flag-countries/README.md

 # Countries List

-This project was bootstrapped with Vite using React, Typescript, MUI v5.
+This project was bootstrapped with Vite using React, Typescript, Emotion.

 ## Available Scripts